-Related threats Threat 21: Invalid Input Data Countermeasure 25 Processes must be put in place to protect the storage.
+Related threats Threat 21: Invalid Input Data.
+Processes should be implemented to protect the storage.
 Therefore it is recommended that least-privileges are implemented so that service privileges are minimized as much as possible to reduce risk.
-Applicable Security domain Application domain security Advantages Reduces or eliminates vulnerabilities in software before deployment.
+Applicable Security Application domain security. domain Advantages Reduces or eliminates vulnerabilities in software before deployment.
 Disadvantages May add cost during the design phase.